 channel associated signaling.
 The transmission of signaling information within the voice channel.
 CAS signaling often is referred to as robbed-bit signaling because user bandwidth is being robbed by the network for other purposes.

 A communication path that is wide enough to permit a single RF transmission.
 Multiple channels can be multiplexed over a single cable in certain environments.
-There are many different types of channels in Cisco IPICS, including direct dial, 2-way, VTGs, and radio channels.
-Channels can be dynamically or statically allocated.
-Channels may have one or more channel connections that define the source for the channel.
 See PTT channel.